socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 * Names should communicate what application/architecture are about
     * Metaphors are good, but must be chosen wisely (stakeholder reaction?)
-    * Strong semantics preferred, e.g. “Web Browser” over “(Page) Client”
+    * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client"
-    * Naming scheme: domain concept plus architectural role/pattern
+    * A common naming scheme is `domain concept + architectural role/pattern` (see above example)
 * Value consistency (no contradictions) over completeness (know it all)
     * Good component descriptions should be SMART (like goals, but adapted)
     * Each outgoing collaboration relationship must correspond to an incoming one elsewhere in system or its context (service consumer and provider)